 What Does It Mean by Having a Digital Mindset?

 Gone are the days when an organisation decides on a strategy and executes it over the next five years or so.
 Today, every part of a business is subject to new expectations, threats, competitors, channels, and opportunities.
 Companies such as Grab, Uber, and Airbnb did not exist before the year 2000 but are now considered multi-billion dollar poster children for digital disruption.
 How did they do it?
 By adopting a digital mindset.

 Embracing a digital mindset is not just about becoming an expert in all things digital.
-It is about having a set of attitudes, behaviours, and beliefs that influence curiosity towards disruptive digital technology within an organisation.
-It is about working in an environment where both the employers and employees are comfortable working with digital technologies and applying them to solve problems and drive growth.
-While there are many definitions, lets keep this simple and define it as follows:
+It is about having a set of attitudes, behaviours, and beliefs that influence curiosity toward disruptive digital technology within an organisation.
+It is about working in an environment where both employers and employees are comfortable working with digital technologies and applying them to solve problems and drive growth.
+While there are many definitions, let’s keep this simple and define it as follows: